Kiran6248/MS3-bazaar/README.md

   4. The Buyers/Sellers can contact me easily through a contact form or they can find me in social media accounts.
   ***

+## **Planes of Development**
+### **Strategy**

+The aim of making this site is to make a website which has CRUD mechanism and Database access functionality.
+I decided to make a second Hand goods buying ans selling site, which will work as a platform for peoples to meet potential buyers for their things, as well sellers can find items in resonable rates.

+### **Scope**

+I want to make a website which is accessible to everyone, People can browse items without being Registered, so that there will be no hesitation in searching anything.
+People can post their items for sell using simple steps and buyers can contact sellers from the contact details provides.
+It will be easier to see details of every item as it will open in a new page.
+Users can contact the admin easily for Feedback or Complaints.

+### **Structure**

+This website will be a multi-page site, where pages are connected through Navigation Bar or Python.
+The navigation bar will have links for home page, Login, Register and Contact form.
+The navigation links will chnage ans show logout and Post ad option Once the user is logged in.
+The navigation bar will be collapsible for Mobile view and expand in sidebar when clicked.
+There will be a footer, which will show the contact details of the admin.
+It will be sticky and always remain in the end of the page.
+2 forms will be there, one for Login and other for Registeration.
+One contact form will also be there for the users to contact the admin.
+There will be pages for Posting the ads and Editing the already published ads.
+Users can delete their posts if they want.
+Admin will have the power to delete any post, if that is unsuitable for the page.
+All the data will be stored in MongoDB and Flask framework will be used to develop the site and finally it will be deployed by using Heroku.